 Call it Murphy’s Law, or maybe just a little unluckiness, but we sometimes see heat pump issues in Des Moines during the colder seasons, when they’re necessary to keep you toasty.
-While you know the team at Heartland Heating & Cooling will always be there ASAP when you ask for us for a heat pump repair, there are some things you can do to double check a repair is needed and save yourself some cash if it’s not.
-We’ve collected this checklist of things to attempt before you give us a call.
+While you know the team at Heartland Heating & Cooling will always be there ASAP when you ask for us for a heat pump repair, there are some things you can do to double check a repair is needed and save yourself some money if it’s not.
+We’ve compiled this checklist of things to try before you give us a call.

 If the heat pump still hasn’t switched on, revisit your thermostat.